AntoPorter/CopilotForSecurity/CopilotForSecurity/Prompts/readme.md

 > "Show me all the password change events in the last month."

 This prompt can help you generate a report on password change events, which can be useful in tracking any unauthorized attempts to change passwords.

-## Incident Investigation
-> "Give me a summary of all security incidents in the last quarter."

-This prompt can help you generate an Incident Investigation report, which can provide a comprehensive view of all security incidents.

 ## Threat Detection
 > "Show me all the detected threats in the last 30 days."